Talismanfrd/adaptive-thermal-management/docs/engineering_log/2026-09-04_project_definition.md

 ## Work completed

 - Defined the initial engineering question.
-- Selected adaptive thermal management as the flagship project.
+- Selected adaptive thermal management as the first(probably) project.
 - Established a low-voltage and low-cost design constraint.

 ## Current decisions

-- Existing Arduino Uno will be used initially.
+- Arduino Uno will be used initially.
 - V0 will begin with an uncooled thermal-response experiment.
 - Parts will not be purchased until the system is designed on paper.